appatalks/GH-Action-URL-Health-Check/README.md

 # GH-Action-URL-Health-Check
 GitHub Action for Monitoring URL Health.
-Creates an Issue
+Creates an Issue with screenshot if not 200OK.